- 4 Bedrooms

 About this PropertyHeritage Villas 2307

-For a appealing holiday with family and friends, there is no better place than this island condo.
-Freshly refreshed, the furnishings are inviting and the kitchen is entirely supplied to make your favorites recipes for the whole group.
+For a calming holiday with family and friends, there is no better place than this island condo.
+Freshly renovated, the furnishings are inviting and the kitchen is entirely supplied to make your favorites recipes for the whole group.
 Take a cup of coffee out to the back patio and watch the sunrise before the sun burns off the morning chill.
-The generous windows all over the condo create a dazzling ambiance that makes you want to get out to the beach and soak up the sun!
+The generous windows all through the condo create a radiant ambiance that makes you want to get out to the beach and soak up the sun!

 What’s close by